Have you lied about being retired?

 Some of my informal case study subjects stated that their retirement gave them more time to be with their family.
 However, it left many of them feeling that life had no real purpose and they felt their skills, knowledge and experience was undervalued by the community.

 Nearly everyone that I spoke to thought planning for retirement was solely about financial planning.
+Most people gave little or no thought to planning for the emotional side of retirement.

 It shouldn’t be!